French and Francophone Studies

 Research expertise in literary studies and the history of ideas enables a clearer understanding of the historic and cultural specificities of a text across contexts of production and reception.

-Research which constructs important connections between the literary canon and contemporary political and critical discourses includes analyses of literary expression and the history of ideas in the 19th century in relation to Balzac, Hugo, Zola and other major writers (Maxime Goergen) as well as through discourses and representations of Revolution and the natural sublime in the 18th century (David McCallam).
+Research in this field includes analyses of literary expression and the history of ideas in the 19th century in relation to Balzac, Hugo, Zola and other major writers (Maxime Goergen) as well as work on libertine literature, representations of Revolution or environmental humanities in the 18th century (David McCallam).

 Cultural history and society